 - 1. West Entry Pump Station Upgrade (BSK Service Area).
 Continue the design of a major upgrade to the West Entry Pump Station, located in the Town of Lysander, generally including the replacement of the pumps, wet well, instrumentation and controls, valves and appurtenances, and the installation of a new force to shorten force main residence time and discharge directly to the Patchett Interceptor sewer.
-We will spend \$500,000 in cash for engineering services in 2022.
-We will pay the cost of this component (\$500,000) with existing funds (Cash on Hand) and we did not ask for new funds. - 2.
+Engineering services (Budget \$500,000) were funded in 2022 with existing funds (Cash on Hand). - 2.
 MBLS Pump Station Upgrades.
 Procure engineering services for the evaluation of and design of major upgrades to leased pump stations in the Town of Manlius, generally including the replacement of pumps, wet wells, controls and valves and appurtenances.
-We will spend \$750,000 in cash for engineering in 2022.
-We will pay the cost of this component (\$750,000) with existing funds (Cash on Hand) and did not ask for new funds. - 3.
+We budgeted \$750,000 in Cash on Hand for engineering in 2022. - 3.
 Payment of lease debt reimbursement fees for municipalities in an anticipated Phase 3 of Sewer Consolidation. (\$200,000 in cash).
 We will pay the cost of this component (\$200,000) with existing funds (Cash on Hand) and we did not ask for new funds. - 4.
 Lease agreement green projects, sewer lateral repairs, minor pump station upgrades, communication upgrades, and other miscellaneous asset improvements such as sewer linings and manhole repairs. (\$3,650,000 in debt for construction).

-In 2024 we will start construction phase for the following projects:
+In 2024 we will start construction phase for the following project:

-- 1. West Entry Pump Station Upgrade (BSK Service Area).
-The total construction cost is estimated at \$9.5 million and will be spent from 2024-2025. - 2.
-MBLS Pump Station Upgrades.
-The total construction cost is estimated at \$7.25 million and will be spent from 2024-2025.
+1. West Entry Pump Station Upgrade (BSK Service Area).
+The total construction cost is estimated at \$9.5 million and will be spent from 2024-2025.